 2. Apply the parking brake.
 Move the selector lever to the P (Park) position.
-Switch off all
+Switch off all unnecessary electrical systems (lights, heater. air conditioner. etc.).

-- unnecessary electrical systems (lights, heater, air conditioner, etc.). - Remove vent caps on the battery (if so equipped).
+- 3. Remove vent caps on the battery (if so equipped).
 Cover the battery with a firmly wrung out moist cloth to reduce explosion hazard. - 4.
-Connect jumper cables in the sequence as illustrated ($(1) \rightarrow (2) \rightarrow (3) \rightarrow (4)$).
+Connect jumper cables in the sequence as illustrated $(\widehat{1}) \rightarrow \widehat{2} \rightarrow \widehat{3} \rightarrow \widehat{4})$.

-For the vehicle equipped with Intelligent Key system:
+For the vehicle equipped with Intelligent Kev system:

-If the battery is discharged, the ignition switch cannot be moved from the LOCK position and, if the steering lock is engaged, the steering wheel cannot be moved.
+If the battery is discharged, the ignition switch cannot be moved from the LOCK position.
 Connect the jumper cables to the booster vehicle (B) before turning the ignition switch and disengaging the steering lock.